sunnypilot/sunnypilot/README.md

 * Event audible alerts are more relaxed to match Hyundai stock behavior

 ### (WIP) NEW❗ Dynamic Lane Profile (DLP)
 Dynamic Lane Profile (DLP) aims to provide the best driving experience with staying within the lane confidently.
-Dynamic Lane Profile Change allows openpilot to dynamically switch between lane profiles base on lane recognition confidence level on road.
+Dynamic Lane Profile allows openpilot to dynamically switch between lane profiles base on lane recognition confidence level on road.

 ⚒ Branch Definitions
 ---